 Wine pairings for candy sometimes suggest Red Hots with riesling, so I wanted to see how that could translate into cider.
 I think something off-dry and fruity, yet structured and still, would be perfect.
 I never like spicy with bubbles, so that means I’m looking for a still cider.
 Henney’s Vintage Still Cider provides all of that.
 It drinks smoothly and with rich sophistication, making it an enticing counter-balance to the spark and sharpness of cinnamon candy.

 Sour Patch® Kids: Eden Specialty Cider Deep Cut Cider

-Bonus: Popcorn and popcorn balls are amazing with a spiced cider like Threadbare Cider’s Fall Spice.
+Bonus: Popcorn and popcorn balls are amazing with a spiced cider like Threadbare Cider’s Spiced Cider.
 Popcorn operates very much on texture, leaving room for more complex flavors in a pairing cider.
 I like a spiced cider with Halloween popcorn, so we can double-up on seasonal treats.
-Fall Spice cider is made with cinnamon, ginger, nutmeg and clove, so it delivers many notes of a mulled cider or apple pie, but via cider.
+Threadbare’s Spiced Cider is made with cinnamon, ginger, nutmeg and clove, so it delivers many notes of a mulled cider or apple pie, but via cider.